AbuTalha3/Number-sorter-project-FCC/README.md

 In the field of computer science, understanding `sorting algorithms` is fundamental for any developer.
 This project focuses on implementing and visualizing different `sorting algorithms` using JavaScript.
 By working on this project, you'll gain a deeper understanding of algorithms such as bubble sort, selection sort, and insertion sort, and how they can be applied to sort numerical data in web applications.

 # Project Goals
-Learn Sorting Algorithms: Understand the concepts and working principles of bubble sort, selection sort, and insertion sort.
+Learn 'Sorting Algorithms': Understand the concepts and working principles of bubble sort, selection sort, and insertion sort.
 Implement Algorithms: Write JavaScript code to implement each sorting algorithm.
 Visualize Sorting Process: Create visualizations to demonstrate how each `sorting algorithm` rearranges data step by step.
 Apply Algorithms to Numerical Data: Apply the sorting algorithms to sort numerical data within a web application.